The Promoting Of Fear

 “Ego says, “Once everything falls into place, I’ll feel peace.”
 Spirit says, “Find your peace, and then everything will fall into place.” — Marianne Williamson

-Ask yourself the following when you experience this restless state, How do I feel right now?
+How do I feel right now?

 Am I safe?
 Are my needs met?

 If the answer is yes, you needn’t buy into the fear others impose on you.
 When you experience negative or fearful thoughts, do nothing other than reassure yourself you are safe and taken care of.
 To shift from a negative to positive thought is like trying to do a U-turn on an ocean liner.
 It’s impossible, yet if you change course over a distance, it’s more likely to happen.
 So, with your thoughts.
 Move from a negative to a neutral thought is the first step towards rewiring your brain, from fear to inspiration.
 It takes time, patience and diligence because we are habituated to this way of life.
 It’s wired into our genetic nature to discern negativity around us.

 Similarly, immerse yourself in activities that nourish your soul, whether catching up with friends and loved ones or taking part in hobbies you enjoy.
 This enhances your psychological and emotional wellbeing.
 Happiness is contagious, so others feel good in your company.
 You inspire them to adopt a similar attitude and transform lower emotional states.
 You don’t have to be a victim to the fear in the world.
 The news and social media are one form of information not intended to purport the truth.
 You have the power to stay centred, calm and stable amid the chaos, since peacefulness is always a thought away.